 Vitamin C – According to Ron Schmid, ND, “Almost all of the vitamin C in supplements is made in a laboratory, despite labeling that implies otherwise.
 For example, the label might say, “ascorbic acid from sago palm.”
 Dextrose, a form of sugar that contains no vitamin C at all, is extracted from sago palm and used as the base molecular material for a complex laboratory process that synthesizes vitamin C. Or the label might say “vitamin C derived from the finest natural sources.”
 True, but the vitamin C was synthesized.
 It might also say “with rose hips and acerola,” which are then used as the base material for the tablet or capsule.
 But a tablet of rose hips or acerola can contain only about forty milligrams of truly natural vitamin C; the rest is synthesized.” (emphasis mine)

-When looking for a quality Vitamin C supplement I suggest looking for something in which the Vitamin C is derived from 100% whole food sources, like rose hip tea or elderberry syrup.
-Acerola powder is also generally a very good option, but there is not much research on its use with pregnant/nursing women so talk to your trusted healthcare provider before using it.
+When looking for a quality Vitamin C supplement I suggest looking for something in which the Vitamin C is derived from 100% whole food sources, like dried acerola cherry, rose hip tea or a blend of berries such as camu camu, acerola and amla.
+Acerola is generally a very good option, but there is not much research on its use with pregnant/nursing women so talk to your trusted healthcare provider before using it.
 (I did find a website that said they didn’t see any reason to think their acerola supplement would cause a problem for pregnant women, but their particular product is a blend of acerola powder plus synthetic ascorbic acid so I personally wouldn’t use it)

 Many women in Africa consume the baobab fruit – which has six times more vitamin C than oranges – throughout pregnancy and breastfeeding.
 I used the dried version in my home often.